Chinese Car Brands

 SAIC Motor Logo

 The predecessors of SAIC Motor Corporation were at the forefront of the Chinese automobile industry.
-This company was established in 1997 as a subsidiary of Shanghai Automotive Industry Corp (Group).
+This company was established in 1997 as a Shanghai Automotive Industry Corp (Group) subsidiary.
 Within a few years, SAIC became the largest state-owned automaker in China.
-It owns many joint ventures for the production of components.
+It owns many joint ventures that produce components.
 The main vehicles produced are trucks, utility vehicles, sports cars, passenger cars, buses and SUVs.
 Recently, the model range has been replenished with electric cars.

 FAW Group